GovWifi/govwifi-logging-api/README.md

 ### Running API outside docker

-On MacOS I wanted a quicker feedback loop than running the API in Docker.
-This is how I got the API running on my box using Homebrew.
-I also use [Direnv](https://direnv.net/) to manage the environment to run the API in.
+This runs directly on the MacOS host.
+Its a quicker feedback loop than running the API in Docker.
+This is how to get the API running using Homebrew.
+The tool [Direnv](https://direnv.net/) was used to manage the environment the API runs in.

 Install Dependancies